fredricrylander/angular-webstorage/README.md

 * `get(key [, all])`        -- return the specified value (storage according to 'order')
 * `remove(key [, all])`     -- remove a key/value pair from storage (storage according to 'order')
 * `clear(all)`              -- remove all key/value pairs from storage (storage according to 'order')
-* `setErrorName(str)`       -- alter the name of the event that is broadcast over the $rootScope on errors
+* `errorName(str)`          -- get or set the name of the event that is broadcast over the $rootScope on errors
-* `setStoragePrefix(str)`   -- alter the prefix used for keys while operating on storage values
+* `prefix(str)`             -- get or set the prefix used for keys while operating on storage values
-* `setStorageOrder(order)`  -- alter the order by which storage models are iterated
+* `order(array)`            -- get or set the order by which storage models are iterated

 It also provides the following direct APIs: